SGTHANKI/Open-Sprayer/README.md

 # Open-Sprayer
-An open sourced 3D Printable electrospray platform with build in nebuliser and syringe pump.
+An open sourced 3D Printable electrospray platform with built in nebuliser and syringe pump.